-Act 1 is the area where you can immediately notice the PC port’s inferior texture quality.
+Act 1 is the area where you can immediately notice the ports’ inferior texture quality.
 This is what you see right after entering the stage.
 The PC version screenshot has mipmaps enabled in the Mod Loader.

 Notice how the Gamecube version’s fake lighting, which admittedly looks pretty good in this area, didn’t carry over to the PC port.
 To compensate for the loss of the Dreamcast’s palettized lighting, some textures, such as the rocky walls, were made darker.
 In addition, there’s a color mismatch between the grass and the path texture’s edge in SADX, which could be either a design inconsistency or a side effect of texture recompression in the ports.

 The textures in the PC version also lack mipmaps, which makes distant areas look problematic, especially in motion.
 Any movement reduces distant textures into a pixelated mess.
 It can be made to look better with anisotropic filtering, but it won’t look as good as real mipmaps.
 Thankfully SADX Mod Loader has automatic mipmap generation to correct that, and before the Mod Loader there were mods that added mipmaps to the PC version.
-You can read more on that in the Textures section, but back when the PC port came out it looked like this:
+Back when the PC port came out it looked like this (You can read more on it in the Textures section):

 Several parts of the scenery are inexplicably missing throughout the whole Act 1.
 For example, most of the wind turbines in the screenshots below are gone in SADX Gamecube and PC:

-One of the features of the Dreamcast Windy Valley is its transparent skybox.
+One of the interesting details about the Dreamcast Windy Valley is its transparent skybox.
 The level pieces that are suspended in the air look like they are partially submerged in water.
 In the ports the skybox was made bigger and the effect was removed.
-The developers tried to compensate for it by adding greenish vertex colors to the pieces involved, but it doesn’t look very convincing because the skybox is still far away.
-In addition, because the skybox is bigger and lacks transparency in SADX, the “parallax” effect seen in the original game when multiple layers scroll at different speeds is gone in SADX – the bottom layer of the skybox is invisible:
+The developers tried to compensate for it by adding greenish vertex colors to the pieces involved, but it doesn’t look too convincing because the skybox is still far away.
+In addition, because the skybox is bigger and lacks transparency in SADX, the “parallax” effect seen in the original game when multiple layers scroll at different speeds is gone in SADX as the bottom layer of the skybox is invisible:

 The Dreamcast version has dynamic fog that changes color and intensity depending on where you are in the level.
 When the tornado appears, the fog is supposed to get darker and thicker, but this effect is broken in the ports: